tcmyths/tcmyths/docs/_myths/technical-writers-need-a-technical-background-and-sound-domain-knowledge.md

 * In practice, this myth is used as an excuse by writers to avoid the position, as in "it's too technical."
 While some technical writing positions are extremely technical, technical communication is a very diverse field.

 * This myth is also used by employers to screen technical writing candidates, as in "he/she doesn't have a background that's technical."
-That might be true in some (narrow) circumstances, but being an excellent writer who can effectively obtain information from the subject-matter experts and clearly speak to the audience is often the most critical skill and it's one that applies across a broad range of subjec matter.
+That might be true in some (narrow) circumstances, but being an excellent writer who can effectively obtain information from the subject-matter experts and clearly speak to the audience is often the most critical skill and it's one that applies across a broad range of subject matter.

 ## Mentions